JaceDaDorito/Fogbound-Lagoon/README.md

 - IDeath - Creator of the node placer and lending me a hand on anything Addressable related.
 - GrooveSalad - Code help and creator of the SlipDccs and SlipDccsPool extensions.
+- Nebby - For being smarter than me and making RoR2Editor kit.
+Also he helped me learn code stuff so yeah.
 - Dotflare - Never leaves me alone and forced me to allow him to model the bones on the bottom of the map.
 (Jk hes great)
 - pixlgray - Editor of the trailer.
 - MoonlitWyvern - Helped me record clips for said trailer.